miguelperezenciso/NGScrashcourse/README.md

 - **Caution and quality control are a must in every step, especially when analyzing several samples simultaneously.**

 ### Tools needed
-Hundreds of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
+Dozens of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
 It focuses on SNP calling.
 I may add new pipelines in the future for other type of analyses.

 Note: This is a samtools based pipeline, alternative pipelines are based on GATK.
 Hopefully, GATK pipelines will be added soon.